Menu

 • Banks follow restrictive instructions strictly

-How to cross a cheque (Mostly used in India)
+How to Cross a Cheque in India

-Between the two lines, write:
+• Between the two lines, you can write:

-Step 3: Fill cheque details normally
+Step 3: Fill Normal Cheque Details

 • Payee name

-• Amount (figures and words)
+• Amount in numbers and words

 • Signature or thumb impression